Sen. Rand Paul told his communications director this morning he was being detained by TSA at the Nashville airport.

 The issue of pat-downs has been an important one to Paul, the son of libertarian-leaning Republican presidential candidate Ron Paul.
 Sen. Paul brought this issue up at a hearing earlier this year.

+Watch it here.
 This post was updated to include a statement from TSA.